arunsnonline/aab-main/README.txt

 2.Setup mysql and restore dump from dbscripts/demodata.sql.For windows please set lower_case_table_names=2 in mysql configuration before starting mysql service
 3.Go to project.
 Change jdbc.properties in src/main/resources
 4.In command line move to project root folder adsandboards and type mvn clean package.
-War will be generated in target folder .Copy adsandboards.war and put it in tomcat webapps
+War will be generated in target folder .Copy adsandboards.war and put it in tomcat webapps.